-Surprisingly, even though the sport of hunting uses equipment designed for deadly force, it is relatively safe when it’s done right.
+Surprisingly, even though the sport of hunting uses equipment designed for deadly force, it’s relatively safe when it’s done right.

 Thanks to today’s hunter safety courses, people are 130 times more likely to be injured while playing football than bow hunting.

-But arrows and bullets aside, here are a few tips to keep you moving all year long.
+Whether you or your loved one hunt with a bow or bullets, here are a few preventative tips to keep you moving during hunting season and all year long.

 Dress in layers to keep sweating to a minimum.
-There’s nothing worse than sweating and sitting.
-At the very least, it will chill you to the bone and make your hunt less enjoyable.
-Being wet with sweat also makes you more susceptible to hypothermia.
+There’s nothing worse than sweating and then sitting.
+It will chill you to the bone and makes you more susceptible to hypothermia.

 Get your body in shape for hunting.
 Add conditioning exercises to your routine that strengthen and support your shoulders, hands, and wrists.
-Bowhunting, especially, stresses and strains the tendons, ligaments, and muscles as you pull back the string and release the arrow.
+Bowhunting, especially, stresses and strains the tendons, ligaments, and muscles in the arms and upper body as you pull back the string and release the arrow.

-If you’re hunting with a party during gun deer season, it’s not too late to up your walking game.
-Start walking longer distances each day, so your body is ready for long treks through the woods.
+If you hunting with a party during gun deer season, up your walking game.
+A few weeks before the season, start walking longer distances each day, so your body is ready for long treks through the woods.